Jvivancos/ImageJ/README.md

 # ImageJ
 Recursos programari ImageJ
-This a repository of macros for ImageJ
+This a repository of macros for Learning ImageJ